gravitational/teleport/examples/bench/README.md

 ## Exporting Latency Profile

-Run `tsh bench` as usual, but use the `--export` flag to export.
-Use `--path` to specify a directory to save the file to.
-If the path is not specified, the file will be saved to your current working directory.
+Run `tsh bench` as usual and use the `--export` flag to export both the response and service histograms.
+Use `--path` to specify a directory to save the profiles to.
+If the path is not specified, the files will be saved to your current working directory.

 Example:

 `tsh bench --export --rate 100 --duration 10s localhost ls -l /`

-The file its saved in the following format: latency_profile_2006-10-27_15:04:05.txt
+The files will be saved in the following format:
+`response_latency_profile_2006-10-27_15:04:05.txt` and `service_latency_profile_2006-10-27_15:04:05.txt`

-### Plot the Profile
+### Plot the Profiles
 1. Navigate to [HDR Histogram Plotter](http://hdrhistogram.github.io/HdrHistogram/plotFiles.html)
-2. In the upper left corner of the page you will see a button that reads "choose files", click to choose the exported file
+2. In the upper left corner of the page you will see a button that reads "choose files" and select both exported files

-Your histogram should now be plotted!
+Your histograms should now be plotted!

 ## Linear Benchmark Generator